Email: q.vogel "at" warwick "dot" ac "dot" uk

 2014/15: Took part in the University of Munich's "Buddy program", mentoring overseas students.

-Classical Music (especially Schubert, Mozart and Bach), Photography, Reading, Art (especially Calligraphy), Travelling, Languages, Jogging, Swimming, Mountain Climbing and Green Tea.
+Classical Music (playing, teaching and perfoming piano music), Photography, Reading, Art (especially Calligraphy), Travelling, Languages, Jogging, Swimming, Mountain Climbing and Green Tea.